mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 * In getRecent() function, see if the track is currently playing
 * Add more API calls
 * Allow for options to be passed
-   * Such as return as list instead of paragraph
+   * Such as return as list or array instead of paragraph
-   * Define the number of tracks returned